dousto/redact-composer/README.md

 struct PlayChords;

 #[typetag::serde]
-impl SegmentType for PlayChords {}
+impl CompositionElement for PlayChords {}
 ```

 With these components, we can define how they generate the composition structure.